High-contrast random composites: homogenisation framework and new spectral phenomena: Preliminaries and problem setting

 \begin{remark} From \eqref{20a} and property 2 of Assumption \ref{kirill100} it follows, via the Poincar\'e inequality and the min-max theorem, that $\inf \Sp(-\Delta_\OO) >0$. \end{remark}

-\begin{remark} The identity \eqref{20a} was proved in \cite{ChChV} under an additional assumption that the normalised eigenfunctions of the operators $-\Delta_{\mathcal{O}^k_{\omega}}, \o\in \Omega, k\in \N,$ are bounded in $L^\infty$-norm uniformly in $\o$ and $k$ on any bounded spectral interval.
-It is not difficult to see that this property holds under Assumption \ref{kirill100}: the proof of this fact follows closely the standard argument of the De Giorgi–Nash–Moser regularity theory, see e.g. \cite[Chapter 2.3]{Bensoussan}, cf. a similar result in \cite[Lemma 4.3]{CaChV} for more details.

-Another observation we make is that in order to prove \eqref{20a} one does not necessarily need a uniform bound of $L^\infty$-norms of the eigenfunctions of $-\Delta_{\mathcal{O}^k_{\omega}}$.
+\begin{remark} The identity \eqref{20a} was proved in \cite{ChChV} under an additional assumption that the normalised eigenfunctions of the operators $-\Delta_{\mathcal{O}^k_{\omega}}, \o\in \Omega, k\in \N,$ are bounded in the $L^\infty$-norm on any bounded spectral interval uniformly in $\o$ and $k$.
+It is not difficult to see that this property holds under Assumption \ref{kirill100}: the proof of this fact follows closely the standard argument of the De Giorgi–Nash–Moser regularity theory, see, e.g. \cite[Chapter 2.3]{Bensoussan}, cf. a similar result in \cite[Lemma 4.3]{CaChV}, for more details.
+In fact, one does not necessarily need a uniform bound of $L^\infty$-norms of the eigenfunctions of $-\Delta_{\mathcal{O}^k_{\omega}}$ in order to prove \eqref{20a}.
 Instead, it is sufficient to note that the random variable $\psi_{a,b}$ utilised in the proof of Theorem 5.1 in \cite{ChChV} belongs to $L^2(\Omega)$, which follows by a standard argument (cf. Proposition \ref{sasha100}) via integrating its realisation in the physical space first, then integrating over $\Omega$ and using the Fubini theorem. \end{remark}